prerakdhawan/TOSTADA/README.md

 `conda env create -f environment_tostada.yml`

 and follow subsequent instructions.
 After successful installation, this will create a new conda environment `tost` visible by typing `conda env list` in the terminal.
+After activating this environment, install the pip dependencies for JAX support using `#pip install   "jax[cuda12]==0.8"   "jaxlib==0.8"   "jaxopt==0.8.5"   -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html`.
 For seamless code development and research with tostada, it is advisable to now type in the terminal:

 `conda-develop /home/yourname/folder/tostada/src`